pgxyz/QueryIpService/README.md

 # QueryIPService
 # Introduction
-The QueryIPService application provides an API to query GeoLocation information based on IP Address.
+The QueryIpService application provides an API to query GeoLocation information based on IP Address.

 # Overview